 As we wind down the course, let’s look forward to what’s next.
 You asked:

-… finally bite the bullet and honor my appointments with neurologist, dermatologist some specialist otolaryngologists and orthodontist.
-The last time I have spoken with these people was when they hinted that I need to have few surgeries correcting my badly healed broken nose (which I didn’t know I have) resetting my jaw (apparently I have some problem there due to my cervical hernia – a cervical herniated disc is diagnosed when the inner core of a disc in the neck herniates, or leaks out of the disc, and presses on an adjacent nerve root) my hips also need some attention and couple of my ribs.
-I have nasty skin tags that need to be removed courtesy of hormonal imbalance and according to them I am due for another colonic irrigation.
-In other word nasty hydrotherapy.
+… finally bite the bullet and honor my appointments with a neurologist, dermatologist some specialist otolaryngologists and orthodontist.
+The last time I have spoken with these people was when they hinted that I need to have few surgeries correcting my badly healed broken nose (which I didn’t know I have) resetting my jaw (apparently I have some problem there due to my cervical hernia – a cervical herniated disc is diagnosed when the inner core of a disc in the neck herniates, or leaks out of the disc, and presses on an adjacent nerve root) my hips also need some attention and a couple of my ribs.
+I have nasty skin tags that need to be removed courtesy of hormonal imbalance and according to them, I am due for another colonic irrigation.
+In other words nasty hydrotherapy.

 I don’t know.
 Do you know?
 I mean what the future holds for you?
 I remember when I was studying for a job in the medical field or health sector or healthcare industry if you prefer, during one of those one-on-one talks with my mentor I mistakenly said something about not liking the course at all because it is very far from my interest and she asked me why I was doing it then and I told her about me wanting a sense/sort of security for the future because with a diploma in this field guarantee I can work anywhere and she said: “Future?
 What future?
 If tomorrow you run over by a car and die, where is your future?”

-For the die hard optimists there among you, sorry to disappoint but I can only sum up my future in one word: bleak.
-How can I say otherwise.
+For the die-hard optimists there among you, sorry to disappoint but I can only sum up my future in one word: bleak.
+How can I say otherwise?
 Look, I will be honest and say it straight and we will never talk about it again.
 Once and for all I will bare the facts so you understand.
 I have an auto-immune disease.
 One of its direct symptoms is RA.
-I have cervical and lumbar hernia (Spinal disc herniation/slipped disc) I have ulcer and IBS and experiencing signs of Apraxia and Agnosia, foggy brain if you like.
+I have a cervical and lumbar hernia (Spinal disc herniation/slipped disc) I have an ulcer and IBS and experiencing signs of Apraxia and Agnosia, foggy brain if you like.
 The rest of the fairy tale you can read here.
 Specialists said between now and five years I will be in a wheelchair.
 I feel it will be sooner than that.
 So, tell me… how can I be optimistic?

 I will be surely dead.

 Before today I didn’t know what roundup means, Now I do.
 I heard about it before from previous courses but out of lack of interest, I didn’t delve into the possibilities of exploring how I can incorporate it in my way of blogging.
-If I understand it correctly, I might have unknowingly done something similar to it when I created one of my pages and transformed some of the words into series of links to my previous musings.
+If I understand it correctly, I might have unknowingly done something similar to it when I created one of my pages and transformed some of the words into a series of links to my previous musings.
 But I think it is not what you can call a proper roundup.
 I just don’t do these things.
 That is not the way I blog and what my blog is all about.
 But I am not the type of person who shies away from challenges so, for once I will make an exception to the rule.

 I don’t know where to start so, I just picked some of the great reads and ideas I recently come across while browsing the net.
 The first is from a fellow Writing 101 participant.
 His take on day 18 assignment is so hilariously clever it made me laugh, and believe you me, that is not an easy thing to do.